fogus/spiel/brettspiel/dromex/README.markdown

 # End

-The game ends when a connected path is formed.
-Hexeh is guaranteed to end with a single path from opposite sides.
+The game ends when a connected path is formed.  *Dromex* is guaranteed to End With a single path from opposite sides.

-Hexeh is © 2015 by Fogus.
+*Dromex* is © 2015 by Fogus.